ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 issuer for indirect signatures within certain algorithms.
 This is an ephemeral key that MUST be unique for each issued JWP.

-This Header Parameter is references a JSON Web Key (JWK) public key value when represented as a JSON-formatted Header, and a COSE Key Object when represented as a CBOR-formatted Header.
+This Header Parameter references a JSON Web Key (JWK) public key value when represented as a JSON-formatted Header, and a COSE Key Object when represented as a CBOR-formatted Header.

 It MUST contain only public key parameters and SHOULD contain only the